Twice-Cooked Cabbage with Sour Cream and Bacon (Video)

-This recipe is suitable for most low-carb eating plans, including Keto.
-Bacon isn't recommended for the South Beach Diet, but personally I wouldn't object to a little well-drained bacon in a low-carb dish like this, and I'd eat it for any phase of the diet.
+Twice-Cooked Cabbage with Sour Cream and Bacon is suitable for low-carb eating plans, including Keto.
+Bacon isn’t recommended for the original South Beach Diet, but personally I wouldn’t mind a little well-drained bacon in a low-carb dish like this, and I’d eat it for any phase of the SBD.
 If you want to follow the letter of the law for South Beach, skip the bacon (or use turkey bacon) and use reduced-fat sour cream and cheese and this will still be a delicious side dish.

 Find More Recipes Like This One: